CMPSC-305-Allegheny-College-Fall-2023/finalProject/README.md

 # Introduction

 In our lab, we had a visit from three speakers from [Acutec](https://acutecprecision.com/) -- a company that machines aerospace parts from metal blocks.
-One of the main concerns in their industry is that the finalized part that is produced will have faults (incurred due to the quality of metal, production or from other source).
+One of the main concerns in their industry is that the finalized part that is produced will have faults (incurred due to the quality of metal, production or from other sources).
 Faults prevent the damaged tool from passing inspections.
 In this case, any part that does not conform to specifications are labeled as *scrap* and must be destroyed, leading to waste.

 # Group Work

 This project should be completed in teams (no more than three people in a team), however, you may still choose to work alone.
-If working in a team, all members of the team are expected to contribute to the project more or less equally, as evident by Github *commit history*.
+If working in a team, all members of the team are expected to contribute to the project more or less equally, as evidenced by Github *commit history*.

 # Project Overview

 In this final project, you are to demonstrate your database and analysis skills by studying the data which our speakers have given us.
 In particular, you are to use the given data to design and execute queries that may provide some type of trend, insight or an association to wasted material, or another resource such as time, material, or another metric.

 While this is an open project, where you can explore whatever aspect of the data you like, you must still provide ample discussion using clear and meaningful language (No one-liners, please.) when you introduce your discoveries of trends in your discussion.

 # Data